tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 One of the pre-requisites to conducting vector search on Postgres is to have embeddings.
  There are many providers of embeddings, such as OpenAI, Mistral, and even the Tembo platform itself.
- [Portkey](https://portkey.ai/) is a control plane layer for large language models and provides a router functionality over most providers in the market.
+ [Portkey](https://portkey.ai/) is a control plane layer for large language models and provides a router functionality over most model providers in the market.
  Portkey also provides the additional convenience of providing guardrails and observability into the usage of these models.

 ## Getting Started